xyzmaps/xyz-documentation/docs/cli/topics/cli.md

 ###### Assign Tags Using Property Names

 ```
-here xyz upload -f file.geojson -p treatment
+xyzmaps space upload -f file.geojson -p treatment
 ```
 Uploads data and adds the value of the selected feature property as tag.
-These tags can be used to filter data when querying the HERE XYZ API.
+These tags can be used to filter data when querying the xyzmaps space API.
 The tags will be stored as `propertyname@value`.
 This is most effective when the property consists of a limited number of qualitative values.

 ###### Response